 This photography series is part of a bigger project that includes a short video documentary.

 Androgyny and abstract thoughts about absurdity of the term “femininity” are the central ideas of this ongoing project.
 Coupling bodies with mundane objects or putting them in abstract settings, I explore how it feels and what it means to be a woman, the complexity of emotions connected to absurd and unrealistic expectations of the womanhood.

 Androgyny scares, baffles and fascinates at the same time.
 Androgynous people live between the polarities of a binary society: visually they fit neither the female nor male stereotype.
 Their dual natures coexist in each world like cross-faded images contained in one frame.
 Separating them into two classic genders makes this polarity visible and present while mirroring back the viewer's norms and stereotypes.

-Selective Perseption explores how differently people are perceived depending on partner standing next to them.
-In each pair of photographs, one of the couples is real, another one is staged.
-The project plays with viewer's expectations of sexuality and gender roles.
+“Selective Perception” explores how differently people are perceived depending on partner standing next to them.
+In each pair of photographs, one of the couples is real another one is staged.
+In some cases, both couples were real at some point in their lives.